- What is alcohol intoxication?

 - Vitamin deficiencies, such as folate deficiency, and malnutrition

 If you are concerned that you or someone you know may have developed one of these conditions, you can do a free symptom assessment whenever you like using the Ada app.

 A: Methanol is extremely toxic, and if it is suspected that someone has ingested methanol, they must receive emergency medical care.
 In cases of methanol intoxication, immediate medical care is key if complications are to be avoided.

-Methanol is metabolised by alcohol dehydrogenase, an enzyme, so treatment of methanol alcohol intoxication involves blocking the enzyme.
-This can be done with fomepizole: a high dose is given, followed by another in 12 hours.
+Methanol is metabolized by alcohol dehydrogenase, an enzyme, and treatment of methanol alcohol intoxication involves blocking the enzyme.
+This can be done with fomepizole: a high initial dose is given, followed by another in 12 hours.
 Ethanol has been used as an antidote for methanol, but this is not considered to be as safe or as effective as fomepizole treatment.
 Folic acid will also be administered during recovery from methanol intoxication.
 In cases of methanol intoxication, hemodialysis is often used as it can rapidly remove methanol from the blood.